dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 ## What will be covered here?

 One of the most common questions we get from our community is "how to get my article picked up by daily.dev?".
-In this post, I'll cover a few ways and best practices that you can use to get a chance to be featured on daily.dev.
+In this post, I'll cover a few ways and best practices that you can use to get a chance to be listed on daily.dev.

 ## How to get your article picked up?

-Practically there are two primary ways you can get featured on daily.dev:
+Practically there are two primary ways you can get listed on daily.dev:

 1. Publish guest articles on well-known publications
 2. Publish articles on developer blogging platforms